dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 * Broadly, anything requiring Intel QuickSync / Intel graphics won't work, since the Intel Xe graphics on 11th-12th gen isn't supported by MacOS in any capacity whatsoever - zero functionality, no exceptions.
 * Sidecar, as the Intel i5-12400F doesn't have an iGPU, and SideCar supports either the iGPU or a T2, not an AMD GPU.
 * All video-out ports on the motherboard, as Intel 11th-12th gen (Xe) iGPU isn't supported in MacOS.
 * Universal Control and related functions don't reliably work for me.
+I don't use them and can't help with troubleshooting.

 **Disabled**